-- Once the process is complete, you’ll need to re-enter any Wi-Fi passwords and re-pair any Bluetooth devices.
+- Once it is done, you will be asked to re-enter the details of Wi-Fi and Bluetooth devices.

 If the problem persists, you may wish to try a factory reset, although this should be your final resort if nothing else has worked.

 The problem could be caused by incorrectly configured network settings on the iPhone.
 You can resolve the issue by performing a network reset.

 - In iPhone, open the ‘Settings’ App and navigate to ‘General > Reset > Reset Network Settings.’

 - Wait for the procedure to finish, then switch off your device and stand by for another 10 seconds.
 Now restart your phone and check if the issue is solved.

 Factory Reset Your Device